 According to the union finance bill, 2020, remittances equal to or more than 7 lakh will be attracting tax collected at the source of 5% under the Liberalized Remittance Scheme.
 The implication of the Foreign Remittance tax rule, which was supposed to be effective from April 1, 2020, is postponed to October 1, 2020.

-Indian citizens are allowed to remit particular sum money to foreign for investments and other expenses during the financial year, under the Liberalised Remittance Scheme of the Reserve Bank.
+Indian citizens are allowed to remit particular sums of money to foreign for investments and other expenses during the financial year, under the Liberalised Remittance Scheme of the Reserve Bank.

 The remittance to foreign exceeding the limit of 7 lakh will be attracting tax on it.
 The attracted tax will be 5% if you have PAN or Aadhar and 10% if you don’t, in this financial year.
 The tax payable must be paid before remitting the money to the concerned bank, or the authorized financial institution remitting your money.
 LSR transactions like loading of forex cards or foreign exchange by withdrawing cash exceeding the limit of 7 lakh, will also be charged a TCS of 5%.